Mandatory ABA Disclosures with respect to the Pepperdine-Augsburg Exchange Program

 Recent Participation in the Program

-In 2014, Pepperdine sent two students to the University of Augsburg to participate in their Summer Program.
+In 2017, Pepperdine sent four students to the University of Augsburg to participate in their Summer Program.

 Pepperdine students who are selected and who participate in the exchange program must be in good academic standing at Pepperdine, and to receive credit for the classes the student takes in Augsburg the student must meet the academic expectations of the professors who teach in the Augsburg program.
 As is customary in law schools, grading is based largely on the final examination in each course except for the seminar course which requires a substantial research and writing project and an oral presentation of the paper.
 Per ABA rules and regulations, the grades earned by the Pepperdine students in their classes at the University of Augsburg do not transfer back, only the credits transfer back.
 Accordingly, the Pepperdine students in the Augsburg Summer Program are graded on a pass-fail basis.
 Exams in the Augsburg Summer Program can be either oral exams (as is the European tradition for smaller classes) or written exams.
 In either event, all classes and exams during the Summer Program are in English.
 Professors have discretion to make a small adjustment to the final grade based on factors which include, but are not limited to, quality of preparation and recitation, attendance, and willingness to participate in discussion.
 Classes in the Summer Program run for either 6 weeks or 3 weeks.
 Attendance is mandatory and is taken.
 More than one absence can result in a student not being permitted to take the final exam, in which case no credit would be awarded for the course.
 The expectation and assumption is students will take no more than 4 credits during the Summer Program.
 Students who wish to take more must get administrative approval beforehand from the Pepperdine Director of the Exchange Program.
 In addition, students who wish to take the Joint Seminar on Capital Markets Law and Legal Methodology must get administrative approval beforehand from the Pepperdine Director of the Exchange Program.